tayyabadev/tayyabadev/README.md

 - Doing Bacheoler's in BSCS from NUML(4/4 CGPA).
 - Got selected in Standford code in place program and taught python to international students.
 - Typing speed 80 WPM.
-- Won speed programming competetion at beacon house.
+- Won speed programming competetion at Beacon House Interbational College.
 - Won CS50x puzzle day(Solved all 9 0ut of 9 puzzles).
 - Topped on district level in IKLC(International Kangroo Linguistic Contest).- Aspiring Full Stack developer(currently knows only frontend development).
 - Trainer @icodeguru(for data strucutures and algorithem)